Taxation Courses

 Business Planning

 This seminar develops and applies the student's knowledge of taxation and corporate and securities law in the solution of a series of transactional problems involving typical steps in business formation and rearrangement.
 The problems include the formation of a closely held company; the transition to public ownership of the corporation; executive compensation arrangements; the purchase and sale of a business; and mergers, tender offers, and other types of combination transactions.
 Small-group discussions and lectures are employed.
 The student's grade is based on a final examination; students may earn an additional credit by writing a paper on a topic approved by the instructors.
 The student must have taken (or be taking concurrently) Business Organizations and Corporate Tax I or receive instructor approval.
-This class has a final exam (2 credits).
-To receive 3 credits students must additionally write a research paper of 10-12 pages.

 Previously: